“Remembrance Sunday”

 “Remind me to phone the Chief Constable

-To ask why our Remembrance Sunday parade route
+To ask why our Remembrance Sunday parade

 Was lined with drunks and vagrants”